svgeesus/EuroMPE/Duophonic/MPU-board.md

 - 33 CS3-Display  (any convenient)
 - 34 RST-Display  (any convenient)
 - 35 DC-Display (any convenient)

+The two connectors for SPI 1 are 8-pin whose pinout is (pin1 is square pad)

+- GND
+- 3V3
+- LDAC
+- CS
+- MOSI
+- SCLK
+- 3V3
+- GND

 Use pull-up resistors on chip selects, per
 [Better SPI Bus Design in 3 Steps](https://www.pjrc.com/better-spi-bus-design-in-3-steps/)